Mera Peak Climbing - 14 Days itinerary

 Ecotourism practices

-We ask that you join our eco-friendly hiking practice because we are very dedicated to keeping the Everest region's fragile beauty safe.
+We ask that you join our eco-friendly hiking practice because we are very dedicated to protecting the high glaciers, Sherpa villages and the rare snow-leopard habitat of the Hinku and Mera La approach valleys.
 At the start of our trek, each person will obtain their own eco-waste bag.
 Please put all of your rubbish that can't be composted, like snack wrappers, plastic bottles, and batteries, in this bag.
 Don't leave anything on the trail, please.
 Instead, take this bag with you as we walk down, and our guides will show you where to find the public trash cans and recycling bins where you can throw it away correctly.
 We need your help to keep the Himalayas clean and lovely for the next generation.

 TEH Family

 We are a family firm that has been in the tourism business in Nepal for three generations.
 We believe that all of our employees and teams are family.
 We started as porters and now run an agency.
 Our professional and experienced guides and Sherpas will be with you the whole time to make sure your trek is safe and memorable.
-They know how to do first aid in the bush and while rock climbing and how to stay safe in the mountains.
+They know how to are trained in wilderness first aid, technical climbing safety, high-altitude rescue and crisis management.
 They also speak good English.
 They are from the upper Himalayas, so they know the area well.
 We take care of their insurance, food, housing, and medical needs.
 Please treat our workers like family, and don't hesitate to ask for help or have questions at any time.

 Trip conclusion